 For Apple, all the apps you have, are all the ones you downloaded from the App Store.
 Unless you are a licensed developer for Apple, you can’t have personalized apps on the cloud.

 With a clear win on 4/6 categories, it looks like the Ubuntu One cloud is a few steps ahead of the Apple iCloud.
 But we should never underestimate the service of an Apple.
 With other companies like Windows introducing their own cloud services, the iCloud, with all its brand strength and the market-hold it possesses, is soon to catch up.

 Editor’s note: Apple’s iCloud is specifically for Apple’s devices.
 And it’s a complete ecosystem which caters well to the individual user seamlessly.
 Ubuntu One doesn’t have the same user-friendly capability or the ecosystem feel that Apple’s iCloud does.

 Author Bio: Vanessa Parks is a Freelance Systems Analyst with 5 Years of solid experience.
-She has been an advocate of Desktop virtualisation for improved work efficiency and performance.
-She also has a passion in dancing, cooking and playing golf.
+She has been an advocate of Desktop virtualization for improved work efficiency and performance.
+She also has a passion for dancing, cooking and playing golf.